MicrosoftDocs/dynamics-365-intelligent-order-management/topics/transfer-order-in-iom.md

     - Dual-write Application Core package
     - Dual-write Finance package
     - Dual-write Human Resources package
-- If your environment already has dual-write for sales orders installed, ensure that it is up-to-date.
+- If your environment already has dual-write for sales orders installed, ensure that it is up to date.
-- If you have an older version of Intelligent Order Management running in your instance, which already has dual-write installed, ensure that you import the UX solution package for Purchase Orders and Transfer Orders.
+- If an older version of Intelligent Order Management is running in your instance, and dual-write is already installed there, ensure that you import the user experience (UX) solution package for purchase orders and transfer orders.

 ## General guidelines for installing the add-on UX package for new users